-Patients in Group 2 (called Stratum 2) are patients with low grade brain tumor who have a genetic change in their tumor (a change in the BRAF gene) but do not have neurofibromatosis type 1 (NF-1) or have a low grade glioma and a diagnosis of NF-1.
+Patients in Group 2 (called Stratum 2) are children with a low grade brain tumor who have a genetic change in their tumor (a change in the BRAF gene) but do not have Neurofibromatosis type 1 (NF-1) marker or a low grade brain tumor and a diagnosis of NF-1.
 Neurofibromatosis is an inherited genetic condition that causes tumors to grow on nerve tissue.
 These patients will receive Trametinib plus Hydroxychloroquine.